nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `/undo`

+Constraints:
-* Note that there is no parameter for this command
+* There is no field required for this command.
 * Any unnecessary parameter or value after /undo will simply be ignored.
-* This command unable to be executed when there is no more previous state.
+* This command can only be executed when at least one changes have been made.

 ### Redo a command : `redo`